yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/control-limit-traffic/rate-limiting.md

     parent: "Control & Limit Traffic"
 weight: 1
 aliases:
-  - /docs/control-limit-traffic/rate-limiting/
+  - /control-limit-traffic/rate-limiting/
 ---

 ## Rate Limiting Overview

 Also known as throttling, Tyk API will actively only allow a key to make `x` requests per `y` time period.
 This is very useful if you want to ensure your API does not get flooded with requests.
-See [Rate Limiting Concepts](/docs/getting-started/key-concepts/rate-limiting/) for more information.
+See [Rate Limiting Concepts]({{ ref "getting-started/key-concepts/rate-limiting" >}}) for more information.

 ## Setting up an API-Level Global Rate Limit